aidtopia/AidtopiaSerialAudio/extras/serial_audio_players.md

 Once initialization is complete, the module will probably default to selecting one of the source devices as the "current" device.
 If the USB is among the devices online, it will be selected.
 If only the SD card is online, it will be selected.
 Nonetheless, it is highly recommended to explicitly select the device you want with the Select Source (0x09) message.

-> Unfortunately, the Select Source message doesn't seem to do any error validation.
-If you attempt to select a source that's not online, the selection doesn't actually change and there's no error message.
-If you attempt to select an undefined device, you also don't get an error message.

-> In theory, you could check which device is selected by sending the Query Status (0x42) command, but that doesn't seem to be reliable.
-Except when the module is asleep, it always reports that the SD Card is selected.

 Therefore the recommended procedure is:

 1. Reset the module.
 2. If you get an error code of 1, prompt the user to insert a source device and watch for the Device Inserted (0x3A) message.
-3. If you get an Initialization Complete (3F) message, verify which other devices are online by checking for non-zero file counts.
+3. If you get an Initialization Complete (0x3F) message, verify which other devices are online by checking for non-zero file counts.
 4. Explicitly select the source device you want to use.
 5. Continue to watch for Device Inserted (0x3A) and Device Removed (0x3B) messages.